20 Things to NEVER Buy at Costco

 11. Pre-Packaged Baked Goods

-Costco’s bakery smells like heaven.
-But those huge packs of muffins, cookies, and danishes?
-They’re a sugar trap.
-Every time I buy them, I eat way too many in a short time, feel gross, and regret it.
-I’ve decided to just admire the baked goods from afar or split a pack with a friend.
+Costco’s bakery smells like heaven on earth, and their display cases are filled with temptation.
+But those huge packs of 12 muffins, 24 cookies, and giant danishes?
+They’re a dangerous sugar trap.
+Every single time I buy them, I tell myself we’ll eat them slowly.
+But instead, I eat way too many in a short period, feel gross, and then watch the rest go stale.
+The pressure to finish them before they spoil is real.
+Now, I’ve decided to just admire the baked goods from afar.
+If the craving is truly unbearable, I suggest finding a friend to split a pack with—it’s the only way to win this battle.

 12. Bottled Water

-I used to carry those huge cases of bottled water into my car and feel like a hydration hero.
-But then I realized that I have a water filter at home.
-Between the environmental impact and the space they take up , I’ve ditched Costco bottled water for a reusable bottle and never looked back.
+I used to be the person lugging those huge 40-bottle cases of Kirkland Signature water from the cart to my car and then into my house, feeling like a hydration hero.
+But then I did the math and thought about the environmental impact.
+I have a perfectly good water filter pitcher at home that makes my tap water taste great.
+Between the mountains of plastic waste and the storage space those cases take up in the garage, it just stopped making sense.
+I’ve ditched Costco bottled water for a reusable bottle and a home filter, and I’ve never looked back.
+It saves money, effort, and the planet.

 13. Office Supplies